 Katharina Otto-Bernstein

 Katharina Otto-Bernstein is a German-American filmmaker and producer.
-She is best known for The Price of Everything, Mapplethorpe: Look at the Pictures, Absolute Wilson, When Night Falls Over Moscow, The Need for Speed and Beautopia, as well as the author of an intimate memoir of theatre and opera director Robert Wilson, Absolute Wilson - The Biography .
+She is best known for directing and producing films including The Price of Everything, Mapplethorpe: Look at the Pictures, Absolute Wilson, When Night Falls Over Moscow, The Need for Speed: Bicycle Messengers in New York, and Beautopia.
+She is also the author of An Intimate Memoir of Theatre and Opera and directed the stage play Absolute Wilson—The Biography.

 Otto-Bernstein (née Otto) was born in Hamburg, Germany.
-After attending St. Clare’s Hall in Oxford, England, Otto-Bernstein earned her bachelor's degree from Columbia College and her MFA in Film from Columbia University Film School.
+She attended St. Clare's Hall in Oxford, England.
+She later earned a bachelor's degree and an MFA in Film from Columbia University School of the Arts.

-As an undergraduate Otto-Bernstein worked for Town & Country magazine and wrote a lifestyle column for German Vogue.
-While enrolled in the Columbia University graduate film program, she was hired by British director Don Boyd (Aria, Twenty-One, My Kingdom) in 1989 to work on the East-West thriller entitled The Berlin Project.
-Once the production crew arrived in the divided capital, Otto-Bernstein became a witness to the fall of the Berlin Wall and the unification of East and West Germany.
-This gave Otto-Bernstein the incentive to direct the television documentary, Coming Home (1990), dealing with the re-unification of German families, and compile the interview collection, In the Shadow of the Wall, featuring interviews with East German personalities, including intelligence agents Günter Guillaume and Ruth Kuczynski (Red Sonja).
+As an undergraduate, Otto-Bernstein worked for Town & Country and wrote a lifestyle column for German Vogue.
+In 1989, while enrolled in the Columbia University graduate film program, she was hired by British director Don Boyd (Aria, Twenty-One, My Kingdom) to work on an East-West thriller.
+When the production crew arrived in Berlin, Otto-Bernstein witnessed the fall of the Berlin Wall, and the unification of East and West Germany.
+This event led her to direct the television documentary Coming Home (1990), which focuses on the reunification of German families.
+She also compiled the interview collection In the Shadow of the Wall, which featured interviews with East German personalities, including intelligence agents Günter Guillaume and Ruth Kuczynski (aka Red Sonja).

 Otto-Bernstein's Beautopia premiered at the Sundance Film Festival in 1998.
-The film probes the dark side of modeling and features fashion icons such as Claudia Schiffer, Kate Moss, Cindy Crawford, Naomi Campbell, Karl Lagerfeld, and Calvin Klein.
-Beautopia was the Grand Prize Nominee at Sundance and won the Silver Hugo at the Chicago International Film Festival.
-Janet Maslin of The New York Times called the film “a terrific and lively feminist analysis.”
+The film explores the modeling industry and features fashion figures such as Claudia Schiffer, Kate Moss, Cindy Crawford, Naomi Campbell, Karl Lagerfeld, and Calvin Klein.
+Beautopia was nominated for the Grand Prize at Sundance and won the Silver Hugo award at the Chicago International Film Festival.
+Janet Maslin of The New York Times described the film as "a terrific and lively feminist analysis".

 Details